nimishamw/diem/developers.diem.com/docs/move/move-global-storage/move-global-storage-operators.md

 fun redundant_acquires_bad() acquires Counter {}
 ```

-For more information on `acquires`, see [Move functions(doc:move-basics-functions).
+For more information on `acquires`, see [Move functions(/docs/move/move-basic-concepts/move-basics-functions).

 ## Reference Safety For Global Resources

 Move prohibits returning global references and requires the `acquires` annotation to prevent dangling references.
-This allows Move to live up to its promise of static reference safety (i.e., no dangling references, no `null` or `nil` dereferences) for all [reference](doc:move-primitives-references) types.
+This allows Move to live up to its promise of static reference safety (i.e., no dangling references, no `null` or `nil` dereferences) for all [reference](/docs/move/move-primitive-types/move-primitives-references) types.

 This example illustrates how the Move type system uses `acquires` to prevent a dangling reference:
 ```rust=